April Update – Timeshare Transparency Act S3502 – FTC Chairman Andrew Ferguson Answers Question about Timeshare – Military Update

-The TIMESHARE TRANSPARENCY ACT offers federal oversight and other provisions for the protection of timeshare consumers.
+The TIMESHARE TRANSPARENCY ACT S 3502 offers federal oversight and other provisions for the protection of timeshare consumers.
 The bipartisan bill was introduced by Senator John Curtis of Utah (R) and co-sponsor California Senator Adam Schiff (D).
 AARP Supports the Bill.
-Our TARDA board members and volunteers are in full support of this bill.
+At The Hive: TARDA co-founder Irene Parker, Don Parker, Utah Senator John Curtis (R), TARDA co-founder and President Sheilah Brust, and Kimberly Calhoun, PodTV Executive Producer of Timeshare Solution or Surrender

 To show support for the Timeshare Transparency Act, reach out to your local members of Congress to share your timeshare experience and reason for supporting the bill.
 The link below lists the 27 Senators who serve on the Senate Committee for Commerce, Science and Transportation, that will debate the bill.
 Committee members: